 It is a race where both the pilot's and crew's skills are challenged.
 A balloon can only go the same speed and direction as the wind.
 The pilot must find the altitude which gives him/her the best speed as well as direction towards the finish line.
 The race becomes a crew event as well, since the balloons are limited to 40 gallons of fuel (propane).
 Forty gallons is approximately enough fuel to last 4 hours, so the balloons have to land for refueling.
 If the crew is not there immediately with fresh tanks, valuable time is lost while the pilot and crew try to find each other.

 While the competition to the Atlantic continues, other balloonist compete in local events beginning Thursday evening around 6:00 pm.
 Local flying events will take place also on Friday and Saturday.
 The balloons will fly around 7:30 am and 6:00 pm each day (weather permitting).
 The balloons will only fly for around 1 to 2 hours.
-There will be many opportunities available to the public; assisting with the inflations, being a part of a chase crew, taking a tethered ride in a balloon or a champagne flight over the mountains.
-There will be approximately 20 - 25 balloons flying locally.
+There will be many opportunities available to the public; assisting with the inflations, being a part of a chase crew or taking a tethered ride in a balloon.
+There will be approximately 20 balloons flying locally.

-Although some balloons may tether instead of flying at flight times, the main time tethered rides will be made available to the public will be on Saturday evening, beginning around 7:30 pm.
+Some balloons may tether instead of flying at flight times because of wind direction and weather conditions.
+The main time tethered rides will be made available to the public will be on Saturday evening, beginning around 7:30 pm.
 The balloons will be tied to the ground and go up approximately 50 - 75 feet.
 Tethered rides last approximately 10 minutes and cost $10 per person.